isomerpages/tp-virtualcampus/_explore/01a-orientation.md

 Find out who will emerge victorious at the Temasek Spectacular Virtual Concert!

-Relive the excitement and energy of the past year's Temasek Regatta by visiting the <a href="https://www.flickr.com/photos/digitalmediacrewtp/albums/72157690880913613" target="_blank">Digital Media & Production Crew albums</a>
+Relive the excitement and energy of the past year's Temasek Regatta by visiting the <a href="https://www.flickr.com/photos/digitalmediacrewtp/albums/72157690880913613" target="_blank">Digital Media & Production Crew's Flickr album</a>

 ![FOP2021]({{site.baseurl}}/images/BeInvolved-FriendshipgamesSquare.png)